The Genocide Convention and the Constitution (with Richard Arens), 3 Vanderbilt Law Review 683 (1950)

 Date of Authorship for this Version

 McDougal, Myres S. and Arens, Richard, "The Genocide Convention and the Constitution" (1950).
 Faculty Scholarship Series.
-Paper 2480.
+2480.